VRConservation/confi/_build/html/_sources/chapters/6_barriers.md

 - **Role Assignment**.
 With project design and desired outcomes/benefits in hand, a stakeholder group may turn to identifying likely payors and investors in the project, noting the difference in these  roles.
 Payors are entities that agree to contribute funding without expectation of repayment, e.g., a water utility or special district with a regulatory obligation linked to a project outcome.
 Investors, on the other hand, may be motivated by one or more of the project’s benefits to provide funding but with an expectation of repayment.
 This repayment may or may not include some interest in addition to the capital provided.

 - **Implementation**.
 A credible, neutral third party may be hired as a project administrator/implementation manager as the project is implemented.
 Engaging a third party can not only relieve the payor(s) of daily implementation burdens but may be able to provide or locate financing for the project.
-For example, some public-private partnerships are built around project developers undertaking implementation tasks and delivering project finance.
+For example, some public-private partnerships involve project developers undertaking implementation tasks and delivering project finance.
 [Corvias](https://www.corvias.com/) partnered with municipalities to design, finance, and deliver multi-benefit stormwater green infrastructure programs to meet regulatory requirements.
 Bringing in a trusted implementation partner can reduce some of the risks otherwise carried by the public utilities leading the project by providing cost-effective, expert project management.

 - **Evaluation & Communication**.
 Finally, as the project begins to deliver benefits, reach agreed-upon milestones, or is completed, a trusted evaluator can ascertain whether metrics are being met and outcomes-based payments are appropriate.
 Credible evaluation reduces risks for the payor and investors and provides information to help communicate the project's value to all stakeholders.